Adrian Vidal

 Ungoverned data creates hidden vulnerabilities.
 Enterprise data warehouses and lakes contain testing data, sample datasets, and other information not intended for production use.
 Agents may lack the context to distinguish between reliable, governed datasets and unreliable ones.

-• Building governance requirements that actually work
+• Building governance that works in real environments

 Join the conversation